mattbryson/compare-image/README.md

 There are 2 buit in comparission methods:

 ###comparePixels (imgA, imgB, cb(error, diff) )###
 checks each pixel for any differences - best for visual comparison.
+Diff is the percentage difference as 0-1.

 ###compareByChannels (imgA, imgB, cb(error, diff)###
-checks each channel on each pixel - best for comparing the underlying data.
+checks each channel on each pixel - best for comparing the underlyin  data.
+Diff is the percentage difference as 0-1.

 ###compare (imgA, imgB, comparator(bitmapA, bitmapB), cb(error, diff) )###
 Compare allows you to run your own comparator function.
 This will receive 2 args, each a `ndarray` of pixels in raster order having shape equal to [width, height, channels]

-`comparator` must return the difference between the tow bitmaps.
+`comparator` must return the difference between the two bitmaps as value of 0-1.

 ##pixels vs channels##